elsinore24/digitalhorizon2.3/visual-indicator-layout-plan.md

 ```
 *(Note: Text abbreviated for diagram clarity)*

-**Implementation:** These changes will be implemented in `code` mode by modifying the three indicator JSX files and the two relevant SCSS files.
+**Implementation:** These changes will be implemented in `code` mode by modifying the three indicator JSX files and the two relevant SCSS files, starting with the diagnostic step.